groupdocs-merger/GroupDocs.Merger-Docs/net/developer-guide/merge/merge-pages-in-arbitrary-order.md

                     pageBuilder.Documents[1].Pages[0], // Page 1 from the second document
                     pageBuilder.Documents[0].Pages[5], // Page 6 from the first document
                 };
-    // Append a page of pages
+    // Append a range of pages
     pageBuilder.AddPageRange(range);

     // Apply the page order